liamcottle/atlas-for-rust/README.md

 - Map
     - Add custom markers with colour and name to the map
-- Vending Machine features:
-    - Search map for a specific item to see if it's for sale
 - Smart Devices
     - Pair with Smart Devices
     - View list of Smart Devices per server